nroduit/nroduit.github.io/content/tutorials/dicom-explorer.en.md

 * A tab containing a multi-view layout can only display images from a single patient.
 * Changing patients can be done either through the first combobox in the DICOM Explorer (see image above) or by selecting a tab in the main area.
 * In the combobox the patients are sorted in alphabetical order regardless of case and according to the [regional setting](../locale).
 * Studies and Series are displayed within the same patient when the metadata Patient Name and Patient ID are the same.
-Otherwise new patients are displayed.
+Otherwise, new patients are displayed.

 #### Study Level